Today we take a look at FIDO security keys and their role in a passwordless future of online security.

 Today, security keys are mostly used as a second factor alongside a password.
 You secure your accounts by requiring knowledge of a password and proof-of-possession of the key.
 But most security keys also support passwordless 2FA and, even better, also “usernameless” authentication.
 This is where things get even more interesting and where security keys play their role in the future of authentication.

-At Hanko, we’re big fans of Security Keys and urge anyone with a sense for their online security to get one and enroll it at their email provider or social media accounts to be protected against phishing and other common attacks.
-Popular Security Key brands are Yubico, Solokeys, FEITIAN Technologies Co., Ltd., TrustKey Solutions, Nitrokey, and many more.
+At Hanko, we’re big fans of security keys and urge anyone with a sense for their online security to get one and enroll it at their email provider or social media accounts to be protected against phishing and other common attacks.
+Popular security key brands are Yubico, Solokeys, FEITIAN Technologies Co., Ltd., TrustKey Solutions, Nitrokey, and others.

 If you’re building a (password) login, you should strongly consider adding support for security keys.
 The fastest way to get a login that supports security keys is our authentication product Hanko that is build around WebAuthn and FIDO technology.